 Not quite.
 Unfortunately but most people don’t even know that these codes exist let alone how to enter them correctly.
 And if you don’t understand that correctly you’re putting yourself through massive expenses to get things right.

 When and why change the battery?

 Ideally, the battery should be replaced after three years.
 After three years of operation, the battery can no longer be considered as reliable as before.

 Most roadside assistance calls are due to a flat tire or a failed battery.
 Today most new cars are equipped with all kinds of devices and onboard computers.
 Each of them depending on the battery.
 That puts a lot of strain on the car battery.

 For this reason, it is best to change the battery every two years.
 This way, you can be sure that your battery won’t let you hang on the street.

-On the other hand car batteries can run flat due to numerous reasons such as extreme weather conditions (both extremely cold and hot) a problem with the electrical installation of the car
+On the other hand, car batteries can run flat due to numerous reasons such as extreme weather conditions (both freezing and hot) a problem with the electrical installation of the car.

 The AC power supply for long periods when the car or the engine is idling, and so on. the point is that car batteries should be replaced, and there is no way around it.
 Therefore the trick here is to change the batteries without losing the settings.

 How to Change a Car Battery without Losing Settings : 6 Simple Steps

 There is no special trick or need to search for a car battery replacement on YouTube.
-There is a simple procedure that you need to follow and you can change your batteries to keep the settings.
+You need to follow a simple procedure, and you can change your batteries to keep the settings.

 - Gloves for changing batteries